-Waste management in Washington relies on a partnership between state and local governments, working with private sector businesses.
-County governments and local health departments develop solid waste regulations and management plans, while Ecology's Waste 2 Resources program supports these local governments with technical assistance and guidance.
+Waste management in Washington relies on a working partnership between state and local governmentsand private sector businesses.
+County governments and local health departments develop solid waste regulations and management plans, while our Solid Waste Management program supports these local governments with technical assistance and guidance.

 Many types of facilities are required to get solid waste permits in Washington.
 We write minimum standards for solid waste handling, but local jurisdictional health departments are charged with oversight of solid waste facilities and may adopt more stringent standards than those set by Ecology.